Ebel Shearing Services

 Q. Do you use an alpaca shearing table?

 A. No, we use custom-made, padded shearing mats and ground restraints.
 This system is more efficient for speed and allows us to produce a better blanket quality from your alpaca.
 They also provide safety and comfort for your animals and everyone's knees.
+Read more on why this is the best method for alpaca shearing.

 Q. Where's a good place to purchase alpaca supplies?